ozguryazilimas/wp-postane/basic-comment-quicktags/readme.txt

 = Will you expand this to BuddyPress? =

 Unlikely.
 BuddyPress is moving to it's own thing.
+If this works on BP, huzzah.
+But I didn't write it for it, nor have I tested, so don't expect it to work if you have a BP theme running.

 = My users say they don't see anything on IE8 =

 Yeah, that's because IE8 cheerfully ignores the rules of jQuery.
 Sometimes it works, sometimes it doesn't.
 I got it to work, and then came back an hour later to no changes and it broke.
 At which point I bashed my head into the wall and went to the gym.
 Between caching and IE8 being inconsistant, I gave up.
 If anyone can fix it for everyone better than Trepmal did, you officially win.
 This is as good as I can get it.
 It works like a hero on Firefox, Safari, Chrome and IE9+.

 == Changelog ==

+= 2.2 =
+* 2013 May 5, by Ipstenu
+* I thought I had a check for if comments are open or not.
+I didn't.
+I suck.

 = 2.1 =
 * 2013 Feb 27, by Ipstenu